home-assistant/developers.home-assistant/docs/dev_101_services.md

     return True
 ```

-Load the component by adding the following to your `configuration.yaml`.
+Load the integration by adding the following to your `configuration.yaml`.
 When your component is loaded, a new service should be available to call.

 ```yaml
 # configuration.yaml entry